kkc137/Neural_ODE_Practice/README.md

 ## Step 2:
 1 learn deeper in julia.
 2 use SIR model and think about the use.
+Have a practice to use the model.
-3 solve the questions this weeka and ask for advice.
+3 solve the questions this week and ask for advice.